Pensées: Contents

 The style of the book has been described as aphoristic, or by Peter Kreeft as more like a collection of "sayings" than a book.

 Pascal is sceptical of cosmological arguments for God's existence and says that when religious people present such arguments they give atheists "ground for believing that the proofs of our religion are very weak".
 He argues that the Bible actually cautions against these approaches.
 Scripture says that "God is a hidden God, and that, since the corruption of nature, He has left men in a darkness from which they can escape only through Jesus Christ, without whom all communion with God is cut off".

 He writes that it is an "astounding fact" that no "canonical" writer ever offers such proofs, and that this omission makes it "worthy of attention."
-Pascal claims that atheists straw man Christianity.
+Pascal claims that atheists make of Christianity a straw man.
 He writes, "If this religion boasted of having a clear view of God, and of possessing it open and unveiled, it would be attacking it to say that we see nothing in the world which shows it with this clearness. [...]
 On the contrary, it says that men are in darkness and estranged from God, that He has hidden Himself from their knowledge".
 Hence the atheists' arguments are not criticisms of Christianity.
 For Pascal, Christianity says God is found only by those "who seek Him with all their heart"; but atheists do not do this and their arguments are not related to this process.

 Pascal writes that "Scepticism is true; for, after all, men before Jesus Christ did not know where they were, nor whether they were great or small.
 And those who have said the one or the other, knew nothing about it, and guessed without reason and by chance.
 They also erred always in excluding the one or the other."
 He considers truth to be arrived at "not only by the reason, but also by the heart, and it is in this last way that we know first principles; and reason, which has no part in it, tries in vain to impugn them".
 Sceptics then who only engage by means of reason "labour to no purpose".